 - black sea salt

-- In a large heavy Dutch oven (see picture) combine 1 cup of heavy whipping cream, butter, sugar and corn syrup.
-On low heat, stir mixture until the sugar and butter is melted.
+- n a large heavy Dutch oven (see picture) combine 1 cup of heavy whipping cream, butter, sugar and corn syrup.
+On medium-low heat, stir the mixture until the sugar and butter is melted.
 Make sure you scrape down the sides so everything is well incorporated.

-- Attach the candy thermometer to the side of the Dutch oven and cook the mixture until it reaches 225 degrees.
-(Soft ball stage).
+- Attach the candy thermometer to the side of the Dutch oven and cook the mixture until it reaches 224 degrees.
+(Thread stage).

 - Add the remaining 1 cup of whipping cream and vanilla.
-Cook until the hard ball stage on the candy thermometer.
+Cook until the soft ball stage on the candy thermometer.
 Stirring occasionally.

 - Transfer mixture to a 9x13 cookie sheet lined with parchment paper and sprayed with cooking spray.